searchspring/snap/docs/SNAP_SEARCH.md

 ### SearchController.store.merchandising

 The `merchandising` property contains merchandising redirects and banner content.
-It is recommended to utlizing the `<Banner/>` component from `@searchspring/snap-preact-components` to display the various merchandising banners.
+It is recommended to utilize the `<Banner/>` component from `@searchspring/snap-preact-components` to display the various merchandising banners.

 The available banner types include: `header`, `banner`, `footer`, `left`, `inline`